stevana/stateful-pbt-with-fakes/README-unprocessed.md

 worked on the component that depended on the file system is a database.
-In such cases it makes sense to write a whole new stateful and parallel property-based test suite using database commands and responses, it's those tests that do the integration testing between the database and the fake filesystem, while the stateful and parallel property-based tests of the filesystem alone do the contract tests that ensure that the file system fake is faithful to the real file system.
+In such cases it makes sense to write a whole new stateful and parallel property-based test suite using database commands and responses, it's those tests that do the integration testing between the database and the fake file system, while the stateful and parallel property-based tests of the file system alone do the contract tests that ensure that the file system fake is faithful to the real file system.